tfidfwastaken/gitnotes/final-reflection.md

 Bagas Sanjaya for helping me refine some of my weekly blogs, which has made them clearer.

+Jeff King cleaned up one of my patches after it got merged to master.

 Michael Haggerty wrote the excellent `git-test` tool that stopped a lot of my messy patch series making it to the list.

 And of course, my mentors, Christian Couder, Kaartic Sivaraam, and Shourya Shukla get a boatload of credit for their hard to quantify contributions to my work and to Git.